Zeethx/SecretNotes/README.md

 ## Privacy and Security

 We take user privacy seriously.
 All feedback is handled with utmost confidentiality.
-For more details, please see our [Privacy Policy](https://feedbacks.me/privacy).
+For more details, please see our [Privacy Policy](https://SecretNotes/privacy).

 ## Support

-For support, please email support@feedbacks.me or visit our [Help Center](https://help.feedbacks.me).
+For support, please email support@SecretNotes or visit our [Help Center](https://help.SecretNotes).

 ## Contributing

 We welcome contributions!
-If you'd like to contribute to feedbacks.me, please follow these steps:
+If you'd like to contribute to SecretNotes, please follow these steps:

 1. Fork the repository
 2. Create a new branch for your feature or bug fix